Yoszimitsu/AI-Azure_MaskDetection/README.md

 ![](src/main/resources/images/rectangle.png)

-To recap, in Object Detection model type the image from camera snapshot is sent in all and Custom Vision algorithm is responsible for detection object as face with or without mask.
+To recap, in Object Detection model type the entire image from camera snapshot is processed and Custom Vision algorithm is responsible for detection object as face with or without a mask.
 If in the image we can see more than faces, still only one HTTP request is send to the service and in response we get a few detected object.
 So, it's more optimal in comparison to Classification model type where each face object is sent singly.